NOVEMBER 2021

-Our firm provides both discretionary and non-discretionary investment advisory services for portfolios of high-net-worth individuals and families, institutions, pension and profit-sharing plans, trusts and business entities.
+WHAT INVESTMENT SERVICES AND ADVICE CAN YOU PROVIDE ME?
+Our firm providess both discretionary and non-discretionary investment advisory services for portfolios of high-net-worth individuals and families, institutions, pension and profit-sharing plans, trusts and business entities.
+Discretionary authority means that we are authorized to buy and sell securities for your account without your prior consent.
+In a non-discretionary relationship, we will make recommendations to you, but you will make the ultimate decision regarding the purchase or sale of investments.
 These services focus on the entire process of portfolio management by working with the client to organize the portfolio and develop an overall strategy to address the needs and investment objectives for the portfolio.
 The strategy includes a long-term strategic asset allocation, selection of investment managers and mutual funds to be used in the portfolio and performance measures according to which the overall portfolio and all investments for the portfolio will be monitored.
 The strategy is tailored to the individual needs and objectives of each client relationship.
-As such, you may impose restrictions on investing in certain securities or types of securities that will be incorporated into the overall strategy.

 We focus on the entire process of portfolio management by working with you to organize the portfolio and develop an overall strategy to address the needs and investment objectives for the portfolio.
-The strategy includes (1) a determination of the long-term strategic asset allocation for the portfolio, (2) the decision of whether to vary the asset allocation over shorter time periods, (3) the selection of the best and most cost-effective method to achieve the asset class returns incorporated in the long-term strategic asset allocation and (4) a comprehensive report to measure the portfolio’s investment performance against benchmark returns.
+The strategy includes (1) a determination of the long-term strategic asset allocation for the portfolio, (2) the decision of whether to vary the asset allocation over shorter time periods, (3) the selection of the best and most cost effective method to achieve the asset class returns incorporated in the long-term strategic asset allocation and (4) a comprehensive report to measure the portfolio’s investment performance against benchmark returns.

 For additional information, please review our Form ADV Part 2A Brochure (Items 4 and 7) which is available on the SEC’s website at www.adviserinfo.sec.gov or requesting a copy from us by calling the number noted above.